Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 /*
 Rotates the customer-managed encryption key to the latest version for the specified persistent disk.
 */
-await gapi.client.compute.disks.updateKmskey({ disk: "disk", project: "project", zone: "zone",  });
+await gapi.client.compute.disks.updateKmsKey({ disk: "disk", project: "project", zone: "zone",  });

 /*
 Wait for replication to catch up on the secondary disk.